Fibroadenoma: Signs and symptoms

-People who have a simple fibroadenoma have a slightly increased risk of developing malignant (harmful) breast cancer.
-Complex fibroadenomas may increase the risk of breast cancer.
+People who have a simple fibroadenoma likely do not have an increased risk of developing malignant (harmful) breast cancer compared to the general population.
+Complex fibroadenomas may increase the risk of breast cancer slightly.

 In the male breast, fibroepithelial tumors are very rare, and are mostly phyllodes tumors.
-Exceptionally rare case reports exist of fibroadenomas in the male breast, however these cases may be associated with antiandrogen treatment.
+Exceptionally rare case reports exist of fibroadenomas in the male breast; however, these cases may be associated with antiandrogen treatment.

 Cause

 The cause of fibroadenoma is unknown (idiopathic).
 A connection between fibroadenomas and reproductive hormones has been suggested which may explain why they present themselves during reproductive years, increase in size during pregnancy, and regress post-menopause.

 Higher intake of fruits and vegetables, higher number of live births, lower use of oral contraceptives and moderate exercise are associated with lower frequency of fibroadenomas.

 Pathology

 Cytology

 The diagnostic findings on needle biopsy consist of abundant stromal cells, which appear as bare bipolar nuclei, throughout the aspirate; sheets of fairly uniform-size epithelial cells that are typically arranged in either an antler-like pattern or a honeycomb pattern.
 These epithelial sheets tend to show typical metachromatic blue on Diff-Quik staining.
 Foam cells and apocrine cells may also be seen, although these are less diagnostic features.
 The gallery images below demonstrate these features.

 Cellular fibroadenoma, also known as juvenile fibroadenoma, is a variant type of fibroadenoma with increased stromal cellularity.